 - Shots for Safety from the National Institute on Aging.

-- Oral Health and Adults from the CDC.
+- Oral Health for Older Americans from the CDC.

 - Choosing a Doctor: Tips for Making the Right Decision from HealthCareCoach.Com.